-Our Earn-Your-Way-Back initiative ONLY applies to girls+ who have participated in an in-person Terranaut Club program before and want to come back again.
-Submitting an Earn-Your-Way-Back activity DOES NOT guarantee you will be chosen for a program, and depends heavily on how many nominees we get each summer.
+Our Earn-Your-Way-Back initiative applies only to girls+ who have participated in an in-person Terranaut Club program before and want to come back for another.
+Submitting an Earn-Your-Way-Back activity does not guarantee that you will be chosen for a program, and depends heavily on how many nominees we get each summer.
 Please keep in mind you still need to be nominated for programs by an adult that knows you well.

 The point of our Earn-Your-Way-Back initiative is to make sure that participants are taking what they’ve learned from our programs to heart and are applying the lessons in their everyday lives!
 We have many example activities listed below, but you’re also welcome to think of your own and e-mail us for approval.
-Be sure to ask your parent/guardian for permission before completing your activity, and come back to this page to submit your short report by May 10th (if you’re applying for the first round of nominations), or May 31st (for the second round of nominations).
+Be sure to ask your parent/guardian for permission before completing your activity, and come back to this page after you’re done to submit your short report by May 10th (if you’re applying for the first round of nominations), or May 31st (for the second round of nominations).
 If you need an extension, please don’t hesitate to ask and feel free to submit a nomination in the meantime.
 We know how busy this time of year is!
 Don’t forget to get photos of you doing your activity!